CaseLinguist/caselinguist.com/_posts/2019-05-15-it-can-be-a-great-advantage.md

 tags: Law Technology
 author: Rene M. Paccha
 last_modified_at: 2019-07-04
-excerpt: On an optimized text, recognizing the linguistic nuances is at the core of having a human work on this crucial gathering process.
 ---

 There are differences between one written phrase and its closest peer.
 On an optimized text, recognizing the linguistic nuances is at the core of having a human work on this crucial gathering process.